 If your pomelo has not been peeled, you can store them at room temperature or in the fridge.
 Once a pomelo has been peeled, keep the segments together and only remove the wedges you want to eat.
 This will prevent it from drying out.
 Store it in the fridge in a well-sealed container for up to a week.

 Bitter melon is a melon used as an ingredient in savory dishes in Asia, India, and the Caribbeans.
 Although it has a bitter flavor, people still enjoy it for its health benefits.
 They have a very "green" flavor followed by a bitter after taste.

 In Asian cooking, bitter melon is mostly used in stir-fries and steamed dishes.
-Traditionally as a stir fry, you will usually see it being served with a black bean sauce with some kind of protein.
+Traditionally as a stir fry, you will usually see it being served with a black bean sauce.
 Another interesting and very common way to serve these is by stuffing them with ground pork and bean threads (clear cellophane noodle) and steaming them.

 To remove some of the bitterness from the melon, you may quickly par-boil it for 1 minute before stir-frying or using it but it will make the texture slightly softer and it will also remove some of the nutrients since it will go into the water during the boiling.

 Bitter melon will be most commonly found at an Asian or Indian grocery store.